 The first is an asphalt road carved into the mountainside.
 It does not waver.
-Higher and higher the road rises, until it lifts off from the precipice, becoming glass and steel, then carbon nanotubes, and eventually materials unknown to human eyes.
+Higher and higher the road rises, until it lifts off from the precipice, becoming concrete, glass and steel, then carbon nanotubes, and eventually materials unknown.

 The road climbs, until it pierces through the atmosphere.
-A vast structure built to accommodate the anatomy of creatures unbound by this planet’s rules, the road splits the sky in two, encroaching on the vast emptiness of space.
+A vast structure built to accommodate the anatomy of those unbound by this planet’s rules, it splits the sky in two, encroaching on the vast emptiness of space.

-It then continues, jumping from sphere to sphere, from system to system, relentless in its endeavour to escape the flares of dying stars, leaving in its wake a trail of hollowed planets that someone once called home.
+It then continues, jumping from sphere to sphere, from system to system, relentless in its endeavour to escape the flares of dying stars.
+It leaves in its wake a trail of hollowed-out planets, dead spheres that someone, somewhere, once called home.

-Suddenly the road ends, having reached the inevitable truth that nothing can last forever.
+Until suddenly the road ends, having reached the inevitable truth that nothing can last forever.
 In that fraction of a moment, what was everything was then nothing, hurtling off the road into the infinite depths of the void.
-All of existence, released away by the heat death of the universes.
+All of existence, released from itself by the heat death of the universe.

 The child began its descent into the woods below.
 But as it prepared to take the first step, it stopped itself.